Terminator: Genisys

 genre: sci-fi action

-viewing setting: home Bluray 2/25/17 and 2/4/16 and 11/15/15 and theater 7/12/15
+viewing setting: home Bluray 4/8/26 and 2/25/17 and 2/4/16 and 11/15/15 and theater 7/12/15

 synopsis: Events of the Terminator universe are altered due to various time-traveling individuals.

-acting: Arnold does a good job as an older Terminator; we don't get to see any muscles, but he has plenty of lines and action.
+acting: Arnold does a good job as an older Terminator; we don't get to see any muscles, but he has plenty of good lines and solid action.
 Emilia Clarke is all business as a tough Sarah Connor.
 Jai Courtney is soldier Kyle Reese, though I couldn't help thinking that he didn't look like him.
 Jason Clarke is John Connor in different time periods.
-Lee Byung-hun has a brief appearance as the lethal T-1000.
+Lee Byung-hun has a brief appearance as a lethal T-1000.

 final word: Pretty good sequel with some fun stuff.